insidetrust/statistically-likely-usernames/README.md

 ## Rolling your own

-If this isn't sufficient (and it won't be in some cases, expect that!) these lists can  be manipulated and combined in a wide variety of ways.
+If this isn't sufficient (and it won't be in some cases, expect that!) the base-lists can be manipulated and combined in a wide variety of ways.
 For example if a pentester uses Foca, or similar, and identifies that the username format of an organisation is `j_smith` and wants 10,000 guesses (with which to try "Password1", or whatever) the base-lists can be modified as follows:

 `head -n 10000 j.smith-x100000 | tr "\." "_" > usernames.txt`